 If you’re planning parasols for events and activations, you might also like our guide Branded Parasols for Outdoor Events: A Practical Guide.

-The 20-metre rule
+Start with the 20-metre rule

 When designing artwork for parasols, one principle matters more than anything else: